Tax Reform · Legislation · Q1 2026

 Companies can now carry forward trading losses for seven tax years from the year in which the loss arose, up from five years.
 The change applies to losses arising from 1 January 2026.

 This is most relevant for early-stage companies, technology businesses with high development costs, and any entity in a pre-revenue or low-margin period.
-A SaaS company or pharmaceutical R&D entity with significant upfront expenditure now has a longer window within which to absorb losses against future taxable profits.
+A SaaS company or pharmaceutical R&D entity with heavy upfront expenditure now has a longer window to absorb losses against future taxable profits.

 Stamp duty has been abolished for the majority of commercial transactions effective 1 January 2026.
 For companies that regularly execute agreements, loan documents, shareholder resolutions, and commercial contracts in Cyprus, this eliminates a recurring compliance and cost burden.